 You must remember your pre-tow tasks and check each one off of your list prior to hitting the road:

 #1: Verify that your tongue weight is between 10-15% of your GTW.

 Once you know the maximum weight you are able to tow with your vehicle, you must determine your gross trailer weight (GTW).
 GTW is the actual weight of your fully loaded trailer with everything on it.
 The easiest way to determine your GTW is to take your trailer to a public scale, make sure your entire trailer is on the scale (all tires and tongue), unhook it from your tow vehicle and measure the weight.
-If your GTW exceeds your GVWR, you should not continue towing that trailer/load with your tow vehicle.
-You will either need to find an alternate tow vehicle with a higher GVWR or lessen your load so that you aren’t towing a larger load than you should be.
+If your GTW exceeds your GCVWR, you should not continue towing that trailer/load with your tow vehicle.
+You will either need to find an alternate tow vehicle with a higher GCVWR or lessen your load so that you aren’t towing a larger load than you should be.

 Once you have your GTW figured out, you can then move and readjust your load accordingly so that your tongue weight is between 10-15% of your GTW.
 If you are lower than 10% or higher that 15%, you MUST adjust your load accordingly.

 #2: Properly connect your truck to your trailer. (click here to learn more.)

 - Connect safety chains.

 - Connect the power cable(s)